vzexg-2/SHS/README.md

 - Some of the instructions it makes use of, like `sudo` and `nmcli`, might need greater permissions or setup.
 - And recollect, best use this script on WiFi networks you are allowed to debris with.
 Hacking into someone else's WiFi without permission is a huge no-no!

+## Introduction

+This script was created by Sunshine

+Well, hello! my names sunshine lintang juhari, you can call me sunshine, im 12 years old and i live in Indonesia

+so i create this script because i was inspired by some youtuber especially 'Loi liang yang', so i create this and just for info some function like scan, some parts/code is from chatgpt and some parts/code is from me.

+thats all, bye!